jeremiemeunier/pastille-mod-twitch/README.md

-# bootyjs
+# pastille

- Create a discord js bot for notification your community when your favourite or friendly streamer start a live
+ Create a discord js script with discordjs use for send a message to announce when a configured streamer start live